wtechgo/vidhop-android/readme.md

 5. Alternatively, you can run `sendvidhop` or `fetchvidhop` for one-directional file sync.

 Here are the [Termux docs for configuring SSH](https://wiki.termux.com/wiki/Remote_Access) just in case.

+## Config.ini

+The update mechanism (`git reset --hard`) will overwrite your configuration inside the `sync` files.
+To workaround this issue, you can put your SSH configuration (IP-address & user) in `config.ini`.
+The variables defined in `config.ini` will overwrite the defaults.

+Though `config.ini` was created predominantly to counter the update issue, other customization can also be defined there, like the location of your VidHop media directory.

+You can copy and, or rename `config.ini.template` to `config.ini` and customize it to match your needs.

 ## Censored videos